 and sliced (or 2 Kirby or Persian cucumbers, sliced)

 - 1/2 cup black or green olives, any variety you like, pitted or not

 - 3 tablespoons extra-virgin olive oil

 - Juice of 1 lemon (about 1/4 cup)

 - Salt and freshly ground pepper to taste

-Toast the pita breads in a 375-degree F. oven or toaster oven until golden and just beginning to become crisp, about 8 minutes.
-When cool enough to handle, tear into bite-sized pieces or cut into 1-inch squares with kitchen shears or sharp knife.
+Toast the pita breads in a 375º F. oven or toaster oven until golden and just beginning to become crisp, about 8 minutes.
+Carefully stir about halfway through.

 Combine the remaining ingredients in a serving bowl.
 Add the cut pita and toss again.
 Allow to stand for a few minutes so that the pita bits can soak up some of the flavors, then serve.